-BETHANY, W.Va. – Bethany College will hold their Sixth Annual Light Up Night and Charity Christmas Tree Auction Thursday, Dec.
-1, at 6:30 p.m. in Commencement Hall.
+BETHANY, W.Va. – Bethany College will hold their Seventh Annual Light Up Night and Charity Christmas Tree Auction on Thursday, Dec.
+7, at 6:30 p.m. in Commencement Hall.
 The evening will begin with the official lighting of the tree, and a charity tree and wreath auction will follow.

 Santa Claus and his special guests will be making appearances at the event, and will get pictures taken with children in attendance.